A Conversation with Coodie and Chike | An Inspired Path

 Coodie: Definitely.
 Early on, a lot of challenges came from nobody doing what I do.
 Period.
 Chicago is not a big industry for filmmaking and entertainment.
 Labels and studios don’t live here.
 When we started Channel Zero, we would come up with ideas and try to do them, and next thing you know, what we envisioned is happening in NYC.
 There was a ceiling in Chicago.
 To go further meant moving somewhere else.
 We’d go out, find opportunities, and then of course come back.
 And then there’s the issue of simply being a black man in America.
 That is a challenge within itself.

-Chike: Especially I think for us, our concepts were a little bit out of the box, which added to the challenges of being black.
+Chike: Our concepts were a little bit out of the box, which added to the challenges of being black.
 People didn’t expect or envision us executing highly creative ideas at a certain level.
 People have their own ideas of “black work” that’s out there.
 The thinking goes like this – “I don’t see a black person making Star Wars.
 I don’t see any black films looking like Star Wars, so I don’t see how you could think about Star Wars.”
 It’s unfortunate, and our goal is to change that.

 Have you seen a shift because of the way media is distributed now and the way it is consumed?